TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - a specialized device is typically not connected to the Internet nor any wireless network, it does not feature any connector (no USB), is powered by a non-rechargeable battery, in a fully autonomous manner (no power plug, an autonomy of several months is expected).

-- a specialized device features a dedicated microcontroller (e.g., a MICROCHIP microcontroller, PIC32MM0256GPM036-I/M2).
+- a specialized device features a dedicated micro-controller (e.g., a MICROCHIP micro-controller, PIC32MM0256GPM036-I/M2).
 This embedded platform has low computation capabilities, which limits the QR code renewal period.
 Power consumption also limits the QR code renewal period.